MetaCenterCloudPuppet/cesnet-oozie/README.markdown

 ####`hdfs_hostname` *localhost*

 Hadoop namenode.
-Not needed, you can use *defautFS* instead.
+Not needed, you can use *defaultFS* instead.

 ####`https` *false*